-There were no transfers between Level 1 and Level 2 for the years ended December 31, 2016 and 2015 and no changes or transfers in securities classified as Level 3.
+There were no transfers between Level 1 and Level 2 for the years ended December 31, 2017 and 2016 and no changes or transfers in securities classified as Level 3.

 Included in Level 3 are non-quoted equity investments, which are valued based on financial information provided by that entity.
 The valuation does not involve a valuation model and, as such, a sensitivity analysis is not disclosed.
-The decrease in the valuation of ZBH shares is a result of the movement in the U.S. dollar and is included in other interest in the consolidated statement of comprehensive income (loss).